Search for an answer or browse help topics to create a ticket

 How to convert physical share certificates into demat form?

-• If the address has been changed, self-attested old (dividend warrant or allotment advice) and new address proof (Aadhar or passport copy etc.) must be submitted.
+• If the address has changed, submit self-attested copies of both the old address proof (such as a dividend warrant or allotment advice) and the new address proof (such as an Aadhaar card or passport copy).

 Zerodha,